tianjianchn/midd/packages/midd/README.md

 ```

 ### Contributing
-Checkout our [CONTRIBUTING.md](/CONTRIBUTING.md) if you want to help out!
+Checkout the [CONTRIBUTING.md](/CONTRIBUTING.md) if you want to help

 ### License